Jon-b-m/middleware/README.md

 This if only for testing.
 It calculates past 24 hours of total daily dose (TDD) of insulin from pumphistory-24h-zoned.json every loop.
 Please do not change TDD = 0, because that will result in doubling your TDD, since it counts from 0.
 In order to use this middleware you first need to make the pump history accessible to FreeAPS X. This requires a commit from my freeaps/pumphistory branch.

-<B>Please note that the TDD calculation might not be 100% correct and isn't covering all corner cases yet.</B>
+<B>Please note that the TDD calculation isn't covering all corner cases yet and has only been tested with Omnipod. </B>

 ---------------------------------------